kz/swanntools/README.md

 ├── src                           # Source files
 │   ├── client                    # Retrieves and forwards DVR camera streams to the server │   │   ├── client.go             # Handles forwarding of streams to server
+│   │   ├── main.go               # Helper functions for the client
 │   │   ├── main.go               # Command line point of entry
 │   │   └── stream.go             # Handles connection and receiving streams from the DVR
 │   ├── server
+│   │   ├── consumer.go           # Performs actions on streams provided by client
+│   │   ├── helper.go             # Helper functions for the server
 │   │   ├── main.go               # Command line point of entry
-│   │   └── server.go             # Handles listening to connections
+│   │   └── server.go             # Handles listening to connections from client
 │   └── misc
 │       └── auth                      # Miscellaneous code to test the web panel login protocol of the DVR, │           │                         # made redundant as the DVR authenticates camera streaming separately